 NRS 5.090 Judgment on appeal; notice to municipal court; payment of fines.

-1. Must be held at such place in the city within which it is established as the governing body of that city may by ordinance direct.
+1. Except as otherwise provided in subsections 4 and 5 of NRS 1.050, must be held at such place in the city within which it is established as the governing body of that city may by ordinance direct.

 2. May by ordinance be designated as a court of record.